eficode-academy/git-katas/submodules/README.md

 2. What does your working directory look like?
 3. Does `git status` look like you expect?
 4. What if you cd to `include`?
-5. Run `git diff --cached` in `product`.
+5. Run `git diff --staged` in `product`.
 Where can you find the commit id shown in the `+Subproject commit ...` line?
 6. Commit the changes on the `product` repository.

 Go to the `component` repository.